A-Momin/noteshub/nts/notes_cicd.md

 -   **Master-Slave Architecture**: Jenkins follows a master-slave architecture, where there is a central Jenkins server (master) that manages and distributes tasks to multiple agents (slaves).
 This architecture allows distributing the workload and provides scalability.

--   **Jenkins Master**: In Jenkins, the term "Jenkins master" refers to the central component that manages the overall Jenkins automation server.
-The Jenkins master, also known as the "Jenkins controller" or "Jenkins server," is responsible for orchestrating and coordinating the execution of jobs and workflows.
+-   **Jenkins Master**: The term **Jenkins Master** refers to the central component that manages the overall Jenkins automation server.
+The Jenkins master, also known as the **Jenkins controller** or **Jenkins server** is responsible for orchestrating and coordinating the execution of jobs and workflows.

     -   The central server responsible for managing jobs, scheduling builds, and monitoring the overall system.
     -   Hosts the web-based user interface for configuring and monitoring Jenkins.